thisispivi/Deep-Learning-Spotify/README.md

 This section will show how the project works.

 ## Dataset download and import
-In the first part of the code there will be the download of the dataset from github or from kaggle.
-In the second case it's important to insert in the corret folder the api token.
-In this [link](https://www.kaggle.com/docs/api) there's a guide on how to create a token.
+In the first part of the code there is the import of the dataset into a pandas dataframe.
+This is a *csv* file in the **data** folder.

-Next using pandas the dataset will be inserted in a pandas dataframe.

 ## Dataset analysis
 In the next part there will be an analysis of the dataset.